-In the US, while presenting a piece of non-patent literature (NPL) as a valid prior art, the litigators have to overcome challenges of proving that the NPL was publicly accessible and that the presented NPL complies with hearsay and authentication rule.
+In the US, when presenting a piece of non-patent literature (NPL) as valid prior art, litigators must overcome the challenge of proving that the NPL was publicly accessible and that it complies with the hearsay and authentication rules.

-As a vendor search partner, one way we try to make the life of the client easy is by submitting sufficient corroboration that the prior art relied upon actually qualifies as prior art.
-Another way (our favorite) is to consider it as a lead to find a patent document to eliminate the aforementioned challenge.
-In other words, whenever we find a relevant non-patent, we try to look for corresponding patents using these NPLs as leads.
+As a vendor search partner, one way we try to make the client’s life easier is by providing sufficient corroboration that the prior art relied upon actually qualifies as prior art.
+Another way (our favorite) is to treat it as a lead to identify a patent document to address the aforementioned challenge.
+In other words, whenever we find a relevant non-patent, we try to identify corresponding patents using those NPLs as leads.

-Today, in our brief time together, allow me to share with you a few instances where we found relevant patent documents after getting our hands on these particular pieces of non-patent literature (NPL).
+Today, in our brief time together, allow me to share a few instances in which we found relevant patent documents after getting our hands on these pieces of non-patent literature (NPL).

 System Prior Art

-Finding in-depth working details of a system prior art is like scaling K2 in the dead of the winter.
-And if working details are found, verifying the date of release of a system acting as prior art is nothing less than a steep hill climb.
+Finding in-depth working details of a system’s prior art is like scaling K2 in the dead of winter.
+And if working details are found, verifying the release date of a system that serves as prior art is nothing short of a steep hill climb.

-One odd among many (thousand maybe!) that acts in our favor is the fact that most of the companies protect their product line with patents before the release date or the date of market launch.
+One odd among many (thousands, maybe!) that works in our favor is that most companies protect their product lines with patents before release or market launch.

-Thus, exploring the patents of the concerned company makes sense.
-In our experience, this strategy has come in handy in multitude and helped us reach relevant patents.
+Thus, exploring the company’s patents makes sense.
+In our experience, this strategy has come in handy in many cases and helped us identify relevant patents.
 Allow me to share one such instance with you.

-The patent under question, in this case, was related to the dynamic adjustment of power cap settings of the electric components by monitoring their power consumption.
-Whenever the power cap of a first electronic component is increased due to increased demand, the power cap of a second electric component is decreased to ensure that the overall power limit of the system is not exceeded.
+The patent under question, in this case, related to dynamically adjusting power cap settings for electric components by monitoring their power consumption.
+Whenever the power cap of a first electronic component increases due to increased demand, the power cap of a second electronic component is reduced to ensure the system’s overall power limit is not exceeded.

-The initial rounds of searching led us to Dell OpenManage Power center which was utilizing similar technology for power management in servers.
-The release date of the Dell OpenManage Power center – which was 2009 – was 3 years after the cut-off date.
+The initial rounds of searching led us to Dell OpenManage Power Center, which used similar technology for power management in servers.
+The release date of the Dell OpenManage Power Center – which was 2009 – was 3 years after the cut-off date.

-However, this was an indication that Dell could have patents filed on Power Center.
-So, we fired our research shot in the direction of Dell’s portfolio.
+However, this indicated that Dell could have patents filed on Power Center.
+So, we fired our research shot at Dell’s portfolio.
 And it hit the bullseye.
-We found a prior-published application US20050102544A1 disclosing what we needed.
+We found a prior-published application, US20050102544A1, disclosing what we needed.

 When NPL was a relevant design

-In the past, we have conducted successful design patent searches on designs of chairs, flash drives, e-Cigs, etc. We utilize multiple databases and scout websites like Kickstarter, Amazon, AliExpress.
+In the past, we have conducted successful design patent searches for chair designs, flash drives, e-Cigs, etc. We utilize multiple databases and scout websites like Kickstarter, Amazon, and AliExpress.

 Resource alert: We have rounded up some of the best spots to find prior art and shared them in a print-friendly guide.
 Get your copy here – 7 Unusual places to look for a design patent search.